Veterinary assistant salary

 A regular day for a veterinary assistant usually includes maintaining and sterilizing instruments and equipment used for animal surgery as well as monitoring and caring for animals post-surgery.
 It is also their job to clean and completely disinfect kennels, cages, operating rooms, and examining rooms.
 When necessary, a veterinary assistant has to provide first aid to any injured or sick animals.
 After the veterinarian gives the prescription, the assistant should give immunizations or medication.
 A veterinary assistant also has to attend to the animal laboratory tests and help them go through with it.
 As a part of maintaining the health and welfare of the animals, the assistant has to feed and bathe them regularly.
 For testing purposes, a veterinary assistant also needs to gather animal samples, such as tissue, blood or urine.

-How much does a veterinary assistant make ?
+How much does a veterinary assistant make a year ?

 Average veterinary assistant salary